How to submit

 The publishing industry is tough and competition is fierce, so we look for outstanding voices – for writing that’s fresh, original and effective.
 Most of all, we seek potential.

-We specialize in writing for children: picturebook texts of less than 1000 words; high-concept/character-led young series; middle grade novels; young-adult/crossover novels.
+We specialize in writing for children: picture book author/illustrators with texts of less than 1000 words; high-concept/character-led chapter-book series; middle grade novels; young-adult novels.
 Very occasionally, a non-fiction proposal will be considered.

-Please note: We are NOT looking for short stories, educational or religious/inspirational work, poetry, pre-school/novelty material, screenplays or writing aimed at adults.
+Please note: We are NOT looking for picture book texts (ie, by writers who aren’t also illustrators), short stories, educational or religious/inspirational work, poetry, pre-school/novelty material, screenplays or writing aimed at adults.

 Here is the procedure to follow if you want to submit your work to Greenhouse: